-The InmateAid Prison Advocacy Link Directory is the most accurate resource for locating hard to find information on the Internet, all within a click of your mouse.
+The InmateAid Prison Advocacy Link Directory is the most accurate resource for locating hard to find information on the Internet.
 Use the search function to help you narrow down the selections.

-Please note that there are also many articles of published content in this Advocacy section which have been carefully selected to enhance your quest in locating information and finding the perfect solution to your problem or situation.
+Please note that there are also many published articles that pertain to Prison Advocacy groups which have been carefully selected to enhance your quest in locating information and finding the perfect solution to your problem or situation.

 915 15th Street, NW –Seventh Floor